pierwill/OpenChicago/guide/punctuation.rst

 #.
 A semicolon is used to mark the division of a sentence somewhat more independent than that marked by a comma, or to separate complete statements the argument of which is dependent upon their remaining in the same sentence:

-     "Are we giving our lives to perpetuate the things that the past has created for its needs, forgetting to ask whether these things still serve today's needs; or are we thinking of living men ?"
      "This is as important for science as it is for practice; indeed, it may be said to be the only important consideration."
-     "It is so in war; it is so in the economic life; it cannot be otherwise in religion."
-     "In Persia the final decision rests with the Shah, advised by his ministers; in most constitutional countries, indirectly with the people as represented in parliament; in Switzerland alone, through the referendum, directly with the electorate at large."
-     "This, let it be remembered, was the ground taken by Mill; for to him 'utilitarianism,' in spite of all his critics may say, did not mean the pursuit of bodily pleasure."

 #.
-In enumerations, use a semicolon between the different links, if these consist of more than a few words closely connected, and especially if individual clauses contain any punctuation mark of less value than a period, or an exclamation or interrogation point (unless inclosed in parentheses), yet are intimately joined one with the other, and all with the sentence or clause leading up to them, for instance through dependence upon a conjunction, like "that," preceding them.
+In enumerations, use a semicolon between the items if these consist of more than a few words closely connected, and especially if individual clauses contain any punctuation mark of less value than a period, or an exclamation or interrogation point (unless inclosed in parentheses), yet are intimately joined one with the other, and all with the sentence or clause leading up to them, for instance through dependence upon a conjunction, like "that," preceding them.

+     [Examples]

 #.
 The semicolon should be placed outside the quotation marks or parentheses, unless a part of the quotation or parenthetical matter.